By William Van Zyl

 “What is going on with Alexander?
 Do you know?”

-“How do we allow Alexander to develop his creativity without overdosing him with the scriptures and the Bible?” asked the dad.
+“How do we allow Alexander to develop his creativity without overdosing him with the scriptures and the Bible?” the dad asked.

 “I think we have to allow Alex more freedom.
-We also have to expose him to more advanced technology and modern ideas and concepts.
+We must also expose him to more advanced technology, modern ideas, and concepts.
 I’ve been reading and researching.
 I will share with you what I have found,” said the mum.

 “Maybe we should expose Alex to more open-ended questions, more challenging activities, unique stories, higher-order ideas and advanced concepts?” responded the mum.